jleighton/jamesleighton.github.io/_posts/2021-01-01-twentytwenty-wrap-up.md

 image: /images/2020-topnine-games.png
 ---

-2020 has been a strange here.
+2020 has been a strange year.
 Here is how I spent some of it:

 # Games